Peters (crater)

 Peters is a small lunar impact crater in the north-northeastern part of the Moon, lying in the gap between Neison to the west and Arnold to the southeast.
 Due south of Peters is the crater Moigno.

-This is not a particularly prominent feature, having a low rim and an interior floor that has been almost completely submerged by lava flows.
-The rim is circular and only lightly worn, with a notch along the southeast.
-The inner surface is level and almost featureless.
+This is not a particularly prominent feature, having a low rim and an interior floor that is almost completely submerged by lava flows.
+The rim is circular and only lightly worn, with a notch along the southeast; the inner surface is level and almost featureless.